Munster Senior Hurling Championship: Tie-breakers

+Knockout stage

+Final: The top two teams in the group stage contest the final.
+The winning team are declared champions.

 Promotion and relegation

-Since 2018, a system of possible promotion and relegation exists between the Munster Championship and the Joe McDonagh Cup.
-If the winner of Joe McDonagh Cup is a Munster team, it will enter a promotion/relegation playoff with the bottom team in that year's Munster Senior Hurling Championship, with the winner entering the following years Munster Championship, and the loser returning to the following year's edition of the Joe McDonagh Cup.
+A system of promotion and relegation exists between the Munster Championship and the Joe McDonagh Cup.
+If a Munster team win the Joe McDonagh Cup, they will enter a promotion/relegation playoff with the bottom team in that year's Munster Senior Hurling Championship, with the winner entering the following year's Munster Championship, and the loser returning to the following year's edition of the Joe McDonagh Cup.

 The mechanism has never been employed as Kerry, the only Munster county not competing in the Munster Senior Hurling Championship, has never won the Joe McDonagh Cup.